ScilifelabDataCentre/RDM-guidelines/content/topics/ENA-submission-tutorial.md

 # ENA submission tutorial

 The aim of this tutorial is to provide guidance through the process of submitting genomics data to the <a href="https://https://www.ebi.ac.uk/ena/" target="_blank">European Nucleotide Archive</a> (ENA).
+The task is to submit  the genomic sequence data used to create an assembly, to one study, submit the assembly to another study, and then finally group these two studies together under an umbrella study.
 By the end of this tutorial you will:
 * Understand the terminology used by ENA.
 * Know how to properly describe and format your genomics data for submission.
 * Know how to do a submission.
-* Know where to get help for future submissions.

 It serves as complementary material, including examples, to the <a href="https://ena-docs.readthedocs.io/en/latest/index.html" target="_blank">ENA Documentation</a>.